Ericizepic/PokerBot/README.md

 ## Overview
 Implementation of counter factual regret minimization with public chance sampling [[1]](#1) on the game of texas holdem.
-Pseudocode from  Several abstractions were used to reduce the number of game states [[2]](#2).
+Pseudocode from [[2]](#2).
 The goal of the algorithm is to approximate a nash equilibirum strategy to the 2 person game of texas no limit holdem.
+Due to the incredibly large number of possible states, exactly simulating the full game is intractable.
+Several abstractions were used to reduce the number of game states.

 ## To Run